Georgia election uncertainty lingers amid legal wrangling | New Country 923

 “I’m being arrested because I refused to leave the floor of this building where I’m a state senator,” Sen. Nikema Williams said as she was escorted from the building.
 “I wasn’t yelling.
 I wasn’t chanting.
 I was standing peacefully beside constituents I represent.”

-The Georgia Department of Public Safety said a total of 15 people were arrested on charges of disrupting orderly conduct of official business and were taken to the Fulton County jail.
+The Georgia Department of Public Safety said a total of 15 people were arrested on charges of disrupting the orderly conduct of official business and taken to the Fulton County jail.

 After being released from the jail later Tuesday, Williams said she was targeted as a black woman.
 The Abrams campaign called for charges against Williams to be dropped.